ErikKalkoken/slackchannel2pdf/README.md

 To export the Slack channels "general", "random" and "test" with the provided token:

 `channelexport --token MY_TOKEN general random test`

+By default the name of the resulting PDF file will be automatically created from the name of your workspace and the name of the exported channel.
+But you can also choose a custom name, e.g. "my_export.

+`channelexport --token MY_TOKEN -d my_export general`

 ## Arguments